-NOTICE OF 2023 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2024 ANNUAL MEETING OF STOCKHOLDERS

-April 10, 2023
+April 5, 2024

-Notice is given that the 2023 Annual Meeting of Stockholders (including any adjournments or postponements, the "Annual Meeting") of Gulfport Energy will be held on May 24, 2023 at 9:00 a.m., Central Time at Gulfport Headquarters located at 713 Market Drive, Oklahoma City, OK 73114 to vote on the proposals listed in the following table.
+Notice is given that the 2024 Annual Meeting of Stockholders (including any adjournments or postponements, the "Annual Meeting") of Gulfport Energy will be held on May 22, 2024 at 9:00 a.m., Central Time at Gulfport Headquarters located at 713 Market Drive, Oklahoma City, OK 73114 to vote on the proposals listed in the following table.

-Date and Time May 24, 2023 at 9:00 a.m., Central Time Place The Annual Meeting will be held in person at Gulfport Headquarters located at 713 Market Drive, Oklahoma City, OK 73114.
-Proposals To elect seven directors to serve until the Company's 2024 Annual Meeting of Stockholders or until their respective successors have been duly elected and qualified (the Election of Directors Proposal or Proposal 1).
-To ratify the appointment of Grant Thornton LLP as the Company's independent auditors for the fiscal year ending December 31, 2023 (the Auditors Ratification Proposal or Proposal 2).
+Date and Time May 22, 2024 at 9:00 a.m., Central Time Place The Annual Meeting will be held in person at Gulfport Headquarters located at 713 Market Drive, Oklahoma City, OK 73114.
+Proposals To elect seven directors to serve until the Company's 2025 Annual Meeting of Stockholders or until their respective successors have been duly elected and qualified (the Election of Directors Proposal or Proposal 1).
+2. To ratify the appointment of Grant Thornton LLP as the Company's independent auditors for the fiscal year ending December 31, 2024 (the Auditors Ratification Proposal or Proposal 2).
 To approve, on an advisory, non-binding basis, the compensation paid to the Company's named executive officers as described in this proxy statement (the Say-On-Pay Proposal or Proposal 3).
-To approve, on an advisory, non-binding basis, the frequency of advisory stockholder votes on the compensation paid to the Company's named executive officers (the Say on Frequency Proposal or Proposal 4).
 We will also transact any other business as may properly come before the Annual Meeting.
-Record Date March 30, 2023, at the close of business Holders of record of our common stock, par value \$0.0001 per share, and preferred stock, par value \$0.0001 per share, in each case, outstanding as of March 30, 2023 at the close of business, the record date for the Annual Meeting, will be entitled to Notice of the Annual Meeting and to vote at the Annual Meeting or any adjournment or postponement.
+Record Date March 28, 2024, at the close of business Holders of record of our common stock, par value \$0.0001 per share, and preferred stock, par value \$0.0001 per share, in each case, outstanding as of March 28, 2024 at the close of business, the record date for the Annual Meeting, will be entitled to Notice of the Annual Meeting and to vote at the Annual Meeting or any adjournment or postponement.